codingvivi/42_libft/README.md

 was used as a conversational aide to understand some of the reference code used for this project, mainly some of the musl reimplementations and Makefile code.
+It also helped formatting the references, since I was having export issues out of Zotero.